Skip to content

 minimalist art

-The Evolution of Minimalist Art in the United States Understanding the Origins of Minimalism Minimalist art emerged in the 1960s as a reaction to the emotional and expressive qualities of Abstract ...
+The Evolution of Minimalist Art in the United States Understanding the Origins of Minimalism Minimalism began in the 1960s as a reaction to complex art forms.
+It focused on simplicity and basic sha...

 Read more